Lacri1/ProbExpect/README.md

 - Optimized adaptive probability chart scaling based on input probability and target
 - Displays results with formatted numbers (including exponential notation for large values)
 - Responsive and interactive chart with detailed tooltips
-- Added ceiling system logic based on Monte Carlo simulation to support scenarios with guaranteed success after a fixed number of attempts
+- Ceiling system logic using Monte Carlo simulation:
+  - **Normal ceiling**: Guarantees a success if no success is achieved within a fixed number of attempts (the ceiling count)
+  - **Mileage ceiling**: Guarantees +1 success every fixed number of attempts, regardless of previous results

 ---